 Here is my story about a lesson learned the hard way!
 There is a popular non-denominational church here in Nashville I sometimes attend.
-The pastor is very good and is passionate about revival.
-This piqued my interest because God has really been pressing upon me an urgency for an evolution of the church.
-Once a week there is a community prayer hour at this church and I have attended it a few times.
-Yesterday, the thought came to me to go to the prayer hour but I really didn’t want to go because it was so cold and rainy.
+The pastor is outstanding and is passionate about revival.
+This piqued my interest because God has really been pressing upon me an urgency for the church’s evolution.
+Once a week, there is a community prayer hour at this church, and I have attended it a few times.
+Yesterday, the thought came to me to go to the prayer hour, but I really didn’t want to go because it was cold and rainy.
 I felt the nudge to go, so I did.
-I went having no expectation other than knowing I would be able to have some quiet prayer time without any distraction.
+I went having no expectation other than knowing I would have some quiet prayer time without any distraction.

-After the prayer hour was over, I was interested in introducing myself to the pastor since we both share a passion for revival and his sermons were somewhat forward thinking.
+After the prayer hour was over, I was interested in introducing myself to the pastor since we both share a passion for revival and his sermons were somewhat forward-thinking.
 I told him who I was and said that God has been training me up for revival.
-He was very nice asking me questions about my passion and as I shared what God had been giving me about the urgency for an evolution of the church, beginning with the individual, it happened!
-He went full on into saving me mode.
-He was being very sincere and worried for me.
-I can appreciate that he wants to bring people to God but I was taken aback when he said I was missing out on God because I didn’t belong to a church.
-In our 3 minute conversation he had made assumptions about me, never having met me before.
+He was very nice, asking me questions about my passion, and as I shared what God had been giving me about the urgency for an evolution of the church, beginning with the individual, it happened!
+He went full-on into saving me mode.
+He was frank and worried for me.
+I can appreciate that he wants to bring people to God, but I was taken aback when he said I was missing out on God because I didn’t belong to a church.
+In our 3 minute conversation, he had made assumptions about me, never having met me before.
 I left disappointed because we both are called to facilitate an awakening.
-We should be teammates but instead the belief that one must go to church to experience God caused separation.
-In all honesty, I could have thought of a whole lot of lessons the pastor could have learned from our exchange if I had spoken up.
+We should be teammates, but instead, the belief that one must go to church to experience God caused a separation.
+In all honesty, I could have thought of many lessons the pastor could have learned from our exchange if I had spoken up.
 I know as much as I don’t want to admit it, it’s not about him but rather about me.
-What is the lesson for me God is showing me through him?
+What is the lesson for me?
+God is showing me through him?

-God wasn’t asking me to join a church, instead the pastor was giving me an opportunity to be bold and courageous by respectfully disagreeing with the assumptions he had made.
-I failed miserable as I quietly stood there and checked out instead of speaking up.
-He was also reminding me there is no right or wrong but just different experiences and perspectives.
-The pastor has experienced revival from the church side and I experienced it individually.
-Our perspective on what revival is might be different but the result is the same, an awakening into a relationship with God.
-Remember to focus on similarities, they unite.
+God wasn’t asking me to join a church.
+Instead, the pastor allowed me to be bold and courageous by respectfully disagreeing with the assumptions he had made.
+I failed miserably as I quietly stood there and checked out instead of speaking up.
+He was also reminding me there are no right or wrong, but just different experiences and perspectives.
+The pastor has experienced a revival from the church side, and I experienced it individually.
+Our perspective on what revival is might be different, but the result is the same, an awakening into a relationship with God.
+Remember to focus on similarities; they unite.

-Although there were lessons for each one of us in this short exchange the biggest and most important one for me was to surrender control.
-God sent me to the prayer hour for a specific reason and that was revealed to me in the first 15 minutes.
+Although there were lessons for each of us in this short exchange, the biggest and most important one was to surrender control.
+God sent me to the prayer hour for a specific reason, which was revealed to me in the first 15 minutes.
 I took it upon myself to approach the pastor.
-I was trying to open doors myself instead of waiting to walk through the doors that are opened for me.
-If it would have been God’s will, the exchange would have happened a whole lot differently.
-He excited about my passion, I about his, and we both supporting each other to serve humanity.
-Funny thing is, God already knew I was going to take things into my own hands.
+I was trying to open doors myself instead of waiting to walk through the doors opened for me.
+If it had been God’s will, the exchange would have happened a whole lot differently.
+He excited about my passion, I about his, and supporting each other to serve humanity.
+The funny thing is, God already knew I was going to take things into my own hands.
 He set everything up so I could practice.
 How am I going to respond when I get push back from sharing my Truth?
 Am I going to be courageous and bold?
-Am I going to be convicted and let His authority radiate in my words, body language and actions?
-My kindergarten teacher would be placing a big red check mark on me about now!
-Yes she scarred me.
-Ha Thankfully, the Big Guy is patient with me and sees my mistakes as stepping-stones!
+Am I going to be convicted and let His authority radiate in my words, body language, and actions?
+My kindergarten teacher would be placing a big red checkmark on me about now!
+Yes, she scarred me.
+Ha, Thankfully, the Big Guy is patient with me and sees my mistakes as stepping-stones!